-You can quickly deploy any of many hundreds of pre-made software packages and system configurations on Google Cloud Platform with just a few clicks by using GCP Marketplace.
-GCP Marketplace offers solutions from 3rd party vendors and Google (Google solutions are published as Google Click-to-Deploy).
-You can use the GCP Console to manage your deployments.
+You can quickly deploy any of many hundreds of pre-made software packages and system configurations on Google Cloud Platform with just a few clicks by using Google Cloud Marketplace.
+Google Cloud Marketplace offers solutions from third-party vendors and Google (Google solutions are published as Google Click-to-Deploy).
+You can use the Cloud Console to manage your deployments.

 Cloud Deployment Manager

 You can use Deployment Manager to help easily and consistently deploy system configurations that you define.
 You can create static or dynamic templates and then use the command-line interface to deploy and manage your resources.
 After your configuration is up and running, you can use Deployment Manager to update, delete, and monitor your setup.